 Jing Da Ji is a king ingredient in Shi Zao Tang.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 In Traditional Chinese Medicine (TCM), peking spurge roots are plants that belong to the 'Laxative herbs that drain downward' category.
 The herbs in this category are those whose main purpose is to treat constipation.
 They're called 'laxative' because they're often rich in oils.
 This allows them to lubricate the Intestines in order to help it remove the stools from the body.

 Peking spurge roots also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like peking spurge roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like peking spurge roots tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such peking spurge roots are thought to target the Spleen, the Kidney and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.